cbor-wg/cddl/draft-ietf-cbor-cddl.md

-Key types can be given by a type expression, a bareword (which stands for string value created from this bareword), or a value (which stands for its value).
+Key types can be given by a type expression, a bareword (which stands for string value created from this bareword), or a value (which stands for a type that just contains this value).
 A key value matches its key type if the key value is a member of the key type.

 ~~~ abnf
 bareword = id
 ~~~

-A bareword is an alternative way to write a type with a single text string value; it can only be used in the syntactic context fiven above.
+A bareword is an alternative way to write a type with a single text string value; it can only be used in the syntactic context given above.

 ~~~ abnf
 optcom = S ["," S]